Mindset & Lifestyle, Poker Strategy

 Get the right mood lighting.

-Sitting in the dark with a glowing screen is not just bad for your eyes; it also tricks your brain.
-The brain reacts to light.
-When there’s a lot of light, your brain thinks it should be awake and active.
-This is what you want when you’re playing poker: an active brain.
-When it’s darker, your brain releases hormones encouraging sleep.
+When it’s dark, your brain releases hormones that promote sleep.
 Obviously, this isn’t what you want when you’re grinding it out.
 Ideally, you want to play with as much natural light as you can, but as the sun goes down, supplement with artificial light.
 I like to use dimmers so I can transition from natural to artificial more smoothly.
-Also, put your desk by the window if possible to capitalize on sunlight while it’s there.
+Also, put your desk by the window, if possible, to capitalize on sunlight while it’s available.

 Keep what you need close by.